br3xk/Applying-Transfer-Learning-for-Street-Scale-Nuisance-Flood-Forecasting-in-Coastal-Urban-Cities/README.md

 - The Local model is built on the target streets from scratch.
 - The Transfer model is the Base model that is transferred to the target domain.
 There are two types:
   - wo TL model = test the Base model on the target streets, with no transfer learning weight adjustments, and
-  - w TL model = re-train the Base model on the target streets, with different transfer learning weight adjustment strategies.
+  - w TL model = re-train the Base model on the target streets, with different transfer learning weight adjustment strategies, as stated above – TL-a, TL-b, TL-c, and TL-d.

 The notations that have been used throughout the study are defined as follows.